jolie/leonardo/README.md

 - Pass the content directory as an argument.
 For example, if your content is in `/var/www`, then you should run the command `jolie leonardo.ol /var/www`.
 - Pass the content directory by using the environment variable `LEONARDO_WWW`.
 In this case, you just need to invoke `jolie leonardo.ol` and you're done.

-## Make a Docker image with your own website
+# Make a Docker image with your own website

-Leonardo is available as the image `jolielang/leonardo` on Docker Hub.
 Here is a Dockerfile that creates an image for a website whose content is stored in directory `myWWW`.

 ```
 FROM jolielang/leonardo